mszyszko-uw/vasp-processing/README.md

 **Depending on task (parsed and then removed):**

-* `WAVECAR`, `CHG*`, `WAVEDER*`, `PROCAR`, `vasprun.xml`, `BSEFATBAND`, `CONTCAR` (these are removed when they are not needed to keep repository size reasonable; follow `defaults.py` / `input.py` settings to control)
+* `WAVECAR`, `CHG*`, `WAVEDER*`, `PROCAR`, `vasprun.xml`, `BSEFATBAND`, `CONTCAR` (these are removed when they are not needed to keep repository size reasonable)

 > Note: keep `vaspout.h5` unless you have explicit reasons to prune; the toolkit & postprocessing work from `vaspout.h5`.